ColdenCullen/quack/README.md

 check is done using `extends`, so see the docs on that).
 Note that this approach should only be used when you need to actually store the object, as it is much slower than the pure template approach.

+3) Checking for the presence of a mixin: For this, you'll want `hasStringMixin!( A, mix )` or `hasTemplateMixin!( A, mix )`.
+These two templates will instantiate a struct with the given mixin, `mix`, and check if it is compatible with the type given, `A`.

 #### Examples